agam778/Agam-Calculator/README.md

 ![Keep Anyway](https://github.com/agam778/Agam-Calculator/blob/main/Keep%20Anyway%20(ms-edge).gif?raw=true)

+# Microsoft Smart Defender (Run Anyway)

 After your file is downloaded, click on "Agam's Calculator Setup.exe" file.
 You will get a Microsoft Smart Defender screen.
 Click 'More Information' and then 'Run Anyway'.
 (I am reminding you again that this is not a virus.)